physiopy/phys2bids/docs/howto.rst

 In order to follow the tutorial, you need a very quick setup: download or clone the `github repository <https://github.com/physiopy/phys2bids>`_ and install either the latest stable or development release as described `here <installation.html#install-with-pip>`_.

 .. warning::
-    Before starting using ``phy2bids``, check that you have installed all the extra modules that you need, depending on the files you will work with.
+    Before starting to use ``phy2bids``, check that you have installed all the extra modules that you need, depending on the files you will work with.

     For instance, if you are planning to process AcqKnowledge files, install the interface dependencies as described `here <installation.html#>`_.